-This may be a common scenario - you have one child with communication/language difficulties, and another child (or children) who won’t stop talking.
+You have one child with communication/language difficulties and another child (or children) who won’t stop talking.
 One of your children is receiving speech-language therapy, and you want to do everything you can to support them - but spending 1 on 1 time with them can be hard when you have other children who are also vying for your attention.
 So how can you include the whole family in speech therapy activities?

 Fear not - there are many ways to include everyone!
 Depending on the ages/abilities of your children, they may not even realize that they are working on “speech therapy” activities.
 As someone who had a sister receive various interventions throughout our childhood, and parents who were trying to support her outside of therapy sessions, it was not until I was older that I realized what was happening.
 I participated in my sister’s therapy sessions and loved the “fun activities” we got to do.
 While she worked on reading and writing worksheets, my mom would give me my own to complete.